 This smoothie delivers significant nutritional value with every sip:

-- Vitamins: Watermelon provides vitamins A and C, which support immune function and skin health.
+- Vitamins: Watermelon is a rich source of vitamins A and C, which support immune function and promote skin health.

-- Lycopene: The compound that gives watermelon its red color is a powerful antioxidant that may help reduce inflammation and protect cells from damage.
+- Lycopene, the compound responsible for watermelon’s distinctive red color, is a powerful antioxidant that may help reduce inflammation and protect cells from damage.

-- Citrulline: This amino acid found in watermelon may improve exercise performance and reduce muscle soreness.
+- Citrulline, an amino acid found in watermelon, may improve exercise performance and reduce muscle soreness.

 - Mint benefits: The mint leaves contribute more than flavor—they contain small amounts of vitamins A, C, and B2, plus various minerals.

 When you add Greek yogurt to your watermelon mojito smoothie, you also get a protein boost that helps keep you fuller longer.
-This makes the smoothie more satisfying as a snack or light meal option.
+This makes the smoothie a more satisfying snack or light meal option.

 Lower in Sugar Than Many Drinks